 fbpx

-2017 is almost upon us, and that means kids going to primary school will soon be putting pen to paper to write compositions.
+2017 is almost upon us, meaning kids going to primary school will soon be putting pen to paper to write compositions.
 Here’s help on how to start a composition, especially when you have no idea where to begin.

-In the current PSLE format for compositions, three pictures and a theme are provided.
-Students must adhere to the theme and utilise at least one of the pictures.
+The current PSLE format for compositions provides three pictures and a theme.
+Students must adhere to the theme and use at least one of the pictures.

-This year’s PSLE theme was “a secret”.
-One picture was an envelope with the word “secret” on it, one featured a padlocked gate and one showed two girls whispering to each other.
+The 2016 past year PSLE composition theme was “A Secret”.
+One picture was an envelope with the word “secret” on it, one featured a padlocked gate, and one showed two girls whispering to each other.

 Secrets of Scoring